vincentlemstra/bulk_rename_files/README.md

 ## General Information
 - This app will automate the process of renaming multiple files in a given directory in your file system.
 - The app is set to add a user input before the original file name.
 This can be changed in rename.py (see comments).
-- Used to maintain a content library.
+- I used this maintain a content library: meeting and updating the file naming requirements of 200+ files.

 ## Technologies Used